Consortium Agreements & Enrollment Partnerships

 EXPLORE THE CONSORTIUM AGREEMENT REQUIREMENTS FOR 3+ PROGRAMS

-⚠️ Important: Failure to complete any step can reduce or limit your eligibility and ultimately delay financial aid.
-These steps are especially important if you are enrolled less than half-time at Millersville, as any previous student loans you have taken may enter repayment if your reported enrollment is less than half-time.
+⚠️ Important: All required steps must be completed to avoid delays or loss of financial aid.
+This is especially critical if you are enrolled less than half-time at MU, as previous federal loans may enter repayment if your enrollment falls below half-time.